Supervision: good practice for remote supervision of junior staff and trainee solicitors

 - junior lawyers to observe and therefore improve their legal knowledge, client care skills and strategy

-Overlap also provides a good opportunity for supervisors to check in on their supervisees’ wellbeing, how they are managing their workload and their stress levels.
-This is more difficult to do remotely, and supervisors should consider this when looking at working arrangements.
+Overlap provides another good opportunity for supervisors to check in on their supervisees’ wellbeing, how they are managing their workload and their stress levels.
+With some staff this can be more difficult to do remotely, and supervisors should consider this when looking at working arrangements.

-Ideally, the number of days of overlap should be higher for newer trainees and new joiners to the organisation.
+The number of days of overlap is likely to be higher for newer trainees and new joiners to the organisation, as they familiarise themselves with processes and people.
 Organisations will need to bear in mind reasonable adjustments for disabled employees in order to make this possible.

 Set clear expectations

-Firms and organisations should be clear which arrangements apply when working remotely, for example:
+Firms and organisations should be clear which arrangements apply when working remotely, and supervisors should discuss working practices with their supervisees, for example:

 - setting clear working hours and expectations, and

 - ensuring that senior staff model the expected behaviours and do not unreasonably make demands on junior staff outside of these arrangements

 One of the issues that has been raised with the us is virtual presenteeism, with junior staff in particular feeling that they are expected to be available at all hours and respond immediately to emails and enquiries.

 This perceived expectation can lead to increased stress, mental ill-health and unhealthy working practices.